dgraph-io/dgraph/wiki/content/query-language/index.md

 ### Noconflict directive

-To use no conflict directive on a predicate, specify the `@noconflict` directive in the schema.
+To use Noconflict directive on a predicate, specify the `@noconflict` directive in the schema.
 It prevents conflict detection at the predicate level.
-This is an expermintal feature and not a recommended directive, but exists to help avoid conflicts for predicates which don't have high correctness requirements.
+This is an experimental feature and not a recommended directive but exists to help avoid conflicts for predicates that don't have high correctness requirements.
 This can cause data loss, especially when used for predicates with count index.

-This is how you specify the noconflict directive for a predicate.
+This is how you specify the `@noconflict` directive for a predicate.
 ```
 email: string @index(exact) @noconflict .
 ```